shamil-sadigov/Distributed-Circuit-Breaker/README.md

 - Trace-log-saver (saves all trace-level logs in centralized log storage)
 - Critical-log-saver (does the same thing but only for critical-level logs)

-Both of these services use private Circuit Breaker when dealing with Log Storage.
+Both of these services use in-memory Circuit Breaker when dealing with Log Storage.

 And let say that:
 - Log Storage goes down.